sinberCS/switch2ai/README.md

 ### Shortcut Conflict Resolution
 - **Automatic Detection**: The plugin automatically detects shortcut conflicts during registration
 - **User Choice Dialog**: Shows a dialog asking whether to replace conflicting shortcuts
+- **Conflict Removal**: If user chooses to replace, conflicting shortcuts are removed first
 - **Manual Check**: Use "Check Shortcut Conflicts" button in settings to scan for conflicts
 - **Resolution**: Conflicts can be resolved in `Settings` → `Keymap` by reassigning shortcuts